brianlam38/AWS-Certified-Security-Specialty/Chapter 5 - Data Protection With VPCs.md

     * Allow inbound 22 SSH, 3306 MYSQL, 80/443 HTTP(S), 0-65535 ICMP PING with source = public subnet CIDR address (so EC2 in private subnet can talk to the webserver in the public subnet)
 8. Connect to the private EC2 from public EC2
     * Test connection by SSH into public EC2 and PING private EC2.
-    * _(WARNING: IN PRODUCTION, USE A BASTION HOST)_ Store private key for private EC2 on the public EC2 -> SSH into private EC2.
+    * _(SECURITY WARNING: IN PRODUCTION, USE A BASTION HOST)_ Store private key for private EC2 on the public EC2 -> SSH into private EC2.
-    * NOTE: there will be no outbound route to the public from the private EC2.
+    * NOTE: there will be no outbound route yet to the public from the private EC2.
-9. Provide internet connectivity to the private EC2 without placing into public subnet - for installing packages / patch OS.
+9. Create outbound route for the private EC2 w/o placing into public subnet - for installing packages / patch OS.
-    *

 The first 4 IP addresses and the last IP address of each subnet CIDR block can't be used as:
 * IP #1 reserved for the network address